TechXplainator/stable-diffusion/create-great-prompts.md

 ## 4. Other Factors Affecting your Prompt

-So now you understand how you shoud formulate a prompt.
-You are applying a prompt formula, using weights, using negative prompts, but your image still doesnT look as you want.
-What is the promplem? what can you do?
+Now that you understand how to construct a prompt — utilizing a prompt formula, incorporating weights, and employing negative prompts — yet your image doesn't quite match your vision, what's the issue?
+What can you do?

-Well, there are a few influencing factors that will play a role in how the image is generated, regardless of how well you craft your prompt.
+Several influencing factors come into play in how the image is generated, irrespective of how skillfully you formulate your prompt.

+- **The model:** The model you pick for making images is crucial for what you create.
+For instance, if you use a super specific model tuned for Anime, it might not be great at making realistic photos.
+Always be mindful of the model you choose.
+You can find more info on models in my detailed explanation here.
+- **Add-ons:** With Stable Diffusion, you can use extensions that impact how your images turn out.
+Here are a few examples:
+    - **LoRA models:** These are small neural networks specialized in generating specific details like faces, hands, or clothing.
+Boost your Stable Diffusion results by applying them to a compatible model.
+    - **Refiners:** Specialized models for the final denoising steps in the diffusion process.
+Apply them to the generated latents from the base model, using the same text prompt, for sharper and more realistic images.
+    - **ControlNet:** This extension lets you control the pose, color, and content of your images using a reference image.
+Whether mimicking an existing style or crafting custom images, ControlNet gives you more flexibility and precision.

 ## 5. Final Thoughts